felipejsborges/web_development_bootcamp_projects/tindog/README.md

 <hr>

 ### And on smartphones? 📱
-If your dog needs to find his love on **smartphones**, a non-responsive website cannot disrupt this.
+If your dog needs to find his love on **smartphones or tablets**, a non-responsive website cannot disrupt this.
 So, see how Tindog looks like on your phone:<br>
 <br>
 ![tindogsmartgif](./.github/tindogsmart.gif)
 <hr>